 MGA never led Salaat during his life.
 MGA’s father employed Jalal-ud-dins grandfather as an Imam, to essentially lead the Salaat and give all the speeches (skip to 2:36).
 This proves that MGA never led salaat in his life.

-He is stabbed while in Damascus and then forced by the British government to leave Syria.
+A civil war erupts in Syria and the French government had asked Maulvi Jalal ud Din Shams to leave, however, he refused, they then forced him to leave on 3-9-1928, they demanded that he leave in 24 hours, which he did.
+Maulvi Jalal ud Din Shams was ordered by his Khalifa to move to Haifa, he arrived 8 days later on 3-17-1928.
 He ends up travelling directly to a small town area called Kababir.
 It seems that the British government purposely worked on getting the Muslims of Kababir to convert to Ahmadiyya en-masse.
 It was the Odeh family, many of them have left Ahmadiyya by 2019.

 The Khalifa sends him to London to be the Imam at the London Mosque.